Richard-Gemmell/teensy4_i2c/documentation/observations/observations.md

 a line to rise from 0.3 V<sub>dd</sub> to 0.7 V<sub>dd</sub>.
 This is
 called t<sub>r</sub> in the spec.

-* SCL fall time approx 320 ns
+* SCL rise time approx 320 ns
-* SDA fall time approx 320 ns
+* SDA rise time approx 320 ns

 ![Rise Times](rise_times.png)